cdangeard/cdangeard/README.md

 I'm a curious and passionate Data engineer for Orange Business

-I have a Statistical background, with an emphasis on ML.
+I have a Statistical background (Md in applied Mathematics), with an emphasis on ML.

 I have worked on :
   * Statistical studies on employement and education around Rennes.